GateNLP/food-sustainability/data-preparation/README.md

 ## Ingredients

 As well as converting the `ingredientlist` field into an actual list we try to normalise the values.
-Currently we do this by stripping off everything before the first letter, which removes amounts.
-Probably need to do this in a slightly better way as it leaves us with strings like `ml milk`, but still better than nothing.
+Firstly we remove any instance of `ingredientlist:` that appears within the name of an ingredient (I assume that's a bug in a JAPE rule somewhere).

+We then srip off any number (including UNICODE fractions) which occur at the start of the ingredient.
+We then look to see if the remaining string starts with a unit of measure.
+If it does then we strip that off.
+We keep doing this in a loop until the string no longer starts with a number, hopefully leaving us with just an ingredient name.

+We then run a morphological analyser over the last word in the ingredient name to remove plurals to further normalise the names.

 ## URL